Skip to main content

 One of the more common inquiries that OWM receives is what the field of legal metrology is and how it differs from the Weights and Measures community of practice in the U.S.

-The International Legal Metrology Organization (OIML) defines Legal Metrology as the practice and process of applying statutory and regulatory structure and enforcement to metrology."
-In other words, legal metrology is the system of laws and regulations that regulate measuring instruments used in legal applications such as trade and law enforcement.
+The International Vocabulary of Terms in Legal Metrology (VIML) 2022 defines legal metrology as the "practice and process of applying statutory and regulatory structure and enforcement to metrology."
+In other words, legal metrology is the system of laws and regulations that regulate measuring instruments used for measurements that are subject to legal control such as trade and law enforcement.
 Legal metrology also ensures the accuracy and reliability of measurements that affect health, safety, or the transparency of commercial transactions.
-The system of legal metrology applied to commercial transactions in the U.S. is generally referred to as "weights and measures".
+The system of legal metrology applied to commercial transactions in the U.S. is generally referred to as "weights and measures."

 What is Legal Metrology figure